fernando-romulo-silva/default-extensions/README.md

 # About

-Maven extensions are a list of artifacts that are to be used in this build.
+Build tools extensions are a list of artifacts to be used in build operations.
 They will be included in the running build's classpath.
 The idea of this project is to reuse these artifacts in all projects that make sense.
-So far, I create artifcats for Spotbugs, Checkstyle and PMD.
+So far, I have created artifacts for Spotbugs, Checkstyle, and PMD.

 # Technologies